 The Czech Programme for Labelling Environmentally Friendly Products was declared on 14 April 1994.
 The system was initiated by the Minister of the Environment and the Minister of the Economy.

 It is based on the creation of a competitive environment in the market among products of comparable qualitative parameters by introducing an additional selection criterion, which includes the specified environmental requirements for the product.
 Influencing consumption and production patterns promotes the implementation of sustainable development.
 The labelling of environmentally-friendly products is based on the prerequisite that the certification is done by an independent third party.

 The Hungarian ecolabel was found in 1994, by the Ministry of Environment and Regional Development.

+At present, it offers criteria for about 20 product groups.
 Criteria are fully harmonised with the EU Ecolabel requirements if the product group is also involved in the EU Ecolabel scheme.

 Polish Eco Mark - Znak EKO

 The polish ecological mark was created as a result of the initiative of the Ministry of the Environment and the Polish Centre for Testing and Certification (PCBC), in 1998.
 The national ecolabelling scheme is administered by PCBC in parallel with EU Ecolabel scheme.
 The Eco Mark scheme is compatible with the EU Ecolabel scheme; EU criteria are adopted for those product groups which are covered by both schemes.

 Find more information about environmental labelling on the websites below.

 The Global Ecolabelling Network - GEN

 The Global Ecolabelling Network is a non-profit association founded in 1994 to improve and develop the ecolabelling of products and services world-wide.